Microlocal Morse theory of wrapped Fukaya categories

 \begin{proof} By stabilization, we reduce to the case that $X$, $Y$, and $Z$ are all balls.
 This implies that, up to diffeomorphism, everything is standard: $Y$ is the unit ball, $X$ is the intersection of $Y$ with a linear subspace, and $Z$ is the intersection of $Y$ with a linear halfspace.
 Indeed, since $X$ and $Z$ are balls, we can use $Z$ to push $X$ to $Z\cap\partial Y$, thus showing that $X$ is simply a slight inward pushoff of the ball $Z\cap\partial Y\subseteq\partial Y$.

-By definition, the map from Proposition \ref{fakecontinuation} becomes the continuation map under stabilization.
-Once everything is standard, it is obvious that the continuation map $L_Y \to L_{B_\epsilon(x)}$ is an isomorphism, since the positive isotopy $L_{B_\epsilon(x)}\to L_Y$ is disjoint from $N^*_\infty X$ at infinity. \end{proof}
+By definition, the pseudo-continuation element becomes the continuation element under stabilization (i.e., after multiplying by the continuation isomorphism from the conormal of a large ball to that of a small ball as in the proof of Corollary \ref{squish}).
+Once everything is standard, the continuation map $L_Y \to L_{B_\epsilon(x)}$ is an isomorphism, since there is a positive isotopy $L_{B_\epsilon(x)}\leadsto L_Y$ disjoint from $N^*_\infty X$ at infinity. \end{proof}

-\begin{remark} We will apply Proposition \ref{relsquish} when (before rounding) $X$ is a simplex in a triangulation, $Y$ is its star, and $Z$ is any simplex containing $X$ of dimension one larger. \end{remark}
+We will apply Proposition \ref{relsquish} when (before rounding) $X$ is a simplex in a triangulation, $Y$ is its star, and $Z$ is any simplex containing $X$ of dimension one larger.